Multi-armed bandit: Best arm identification

+It is possible to express this construction using a combination of multiple algebraic formulation, as mentioned above where you can limit with $T$ for, or in time and so on.

 Bandit strategies

 A major breakthrough was the construction of optimal population selection strategies, or policies (that possess uniformly maximum convergence rate to the population with highest mean) in the work described below.